Hirevo/alexandrie/README.md

 Alexandrie is an alternative crate registry suitable for use with Cargo.

 This repository implements the Cargo APIs and interacts with a crate index as specified in the [Cargo's Alternative Registries RFC].
-This allows to have a private registry to host crates that are specific to what you're doing and not suitable for publication on [crates.io] while maintaining the same build experience as with crates from [crates.io].
+This allows you to have a private registry to host crates that are specific to what you're doing and not suitable for publication on [crates.io] while maintaining the same build experience as with crates from [crates.io].

 [crates.io]: https://crates.io
 [Cargo's Alternative Registries RFC]: https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification